 This week, energy experts gathered on Australia’s west coast for the 20th annual Energy in Western Australia Conference to share industry insights and learn about new policy, regulatory, market and consumer trends.

-Hosted by the Australian Institute of Energy and Energy Policy WA (Government of Western Australia), the annual event held in Perth welcomed local, national, and international speakers to provide new insight on energy challenges and opportunities in the state.
+Hosted by the Australian Institute of Energy and Energy Policy WA (Government of Western Australia), the annual event held in Perth welcomed local, national, and international speakers to provide new insights on energy challenges and opportunities in the state.

-- Investing in updated operational tools and implementation of rule changes to improve system and market operations, and ultimately consumer outcomes
+- Investing in updated operational tools and implementation of rule changes to improve system and market operations, and ultimately consumer outcomes.

-- Collaborating closely with the WA Government and industry to progress reforms to the WEM, ultimately delivering secure, affordable and lower carbon energy for West Australians
+- Collaborating closely with the WA Government and industry to progress reforms to the WEM, ultimately delivering secure, affordable and lower carbon energy for West Australians.